vpxanon/Hazard-Token-Grabber-V2/README.md

 + now grabs minecraft accessToken and the jsons from the .minecraft folder
 + made the zip more cleaner and organized google info in Google folder and Minecraft in Minecraft folder
 + better chrome regex
-+ fixed rare bug where the info folder would not get deleted on victims pc
++ fixed rare bug were the info folder would not get deleted on victims pc

 v1.8.6 ⋮ 2022-06-23
 - fixed major bug were hazard v2 crashed if it was created with hazard nuker